wp-plugins/squirrly-seo/readme.txt

 6. You know that right now for Google it matters a lot that you have returning visitors (because it means your site is: quality)
 7. You'll get Google Authorship on your hands :-) For all your authors.

+Download it today from the Wordpress Directory and try it out.
+Having an author box after posts will certainly increase engagement and help your authors grow their authority on the web.

 == Installation ==
 1. Log In as an Admin on your Wordpress blog.